stakater/kubestackplus-docs/content/for-delivery-engineers/how-to-guides/use-a-cluster-task-in-pipeline/use-a-clustertask-in-pipeline.md

       ```
     > Specify name to make step name readable or avoid conflicting task names

-    > If your task uses a workspace, make sure you ve defined it inside workspaces[] in values.yaml as well.
+    > If your task uses a workspace, make sure you have defined it inside workspaces[] in values.yaml as well.

 1. Resulting pipeline manifest